ohampro/ohampro.github.io/_ideas/smart-city.md

         - Develop core firmware for the kit.
         - Provide manufacturers with IoT kits and guidelines for embedding kits in their products.
         - Support multiple connection types, including peer-to-peer (P2P) and peer-to-gateway (P2G), and G2G communications.
+    - **Desktop Server app**
+        - Manage IoT devices in a corporate setting through a centralized server station.

 - **Out of Scope**:
     - Online Payment Integration.